|

 massive market that they've done an extremely good job capturing and

-servicing.
-So much so that most other prepaid carriers don't
+maintaining.
+So much so that most other prepaid carriers

 want